 Ms. Quarles has served as Chief Executive Officer and Director of Corel Corporation, a portfolio software company, since September 2020.
 Prior to joining Corel, Ms. Quarles served as Chief Executive Officer of OpenTable, Inc., a provider of online restaurant reservations, from November 2015 to 2018.
 Ms. Quarles served as the Chief Financial Officer of OpenTable from May 2015 to November 2015, when she was appointed Chief Executive Officer.
 Prior to joining OpenTable, Ms. Quarles served as Chief Business Officer of Nextdoor, Inc. from 2014 to May 2015.
-From 2010 to 2014, Ms. Quarles held positions of increasing responsibility with The Walt Disney Company, including Senior Vice President, General Manager Mobile and Social Games; General Manager, Disney Mobile Games; and Chief Financial Officer of Playdom Inc., which was acquired by The Walt Disney Company in 2010.
+From 2010 to 2014, Ms. Quarles held positions of increasing responsibility with The Walt Disney Company, including Senior Vice President, General Manager Mobile and Social Games; General Manager, Disney Mobile Games; and Chief Financial Officer and Head of Business Operations, Mobile and Social Games.
+Prior to that, she was Chief Financial Officer of Playdom Inc., which was acquired by The Walt Disney Company in 2010.